Habit (2021 film)

 Habit is a 2021 American comedy thriller film directed by Janell Shirtcliff in her feature directorial debut, from a screenplay by Shirtcliff and Libby Mintz.
 It stars Bella Thorne, Gavin Rossdale, Libby Mintz, Andreja Pejić, Ione Skye, Jamie Hince, Alison Mosshart, Paris Jackson, and Josie Ho.

 The film was released in select theaters and on video on demand in the United States on August 20, 2021, by Lionsgate.

 Premise

 A Los Angeles girl goes on the run with her friends.
 The group hide out while dressed as nuns when they run afoul of a drug lord.

 Production

-Bella Thorne, Gavin Rossdale, Jamie Hince, Soko, and Alison Mosshart joined the cast of the film in early 2020, with Janell Shirtcliff directing from a screenplay by Suki Kaiser from a story by Shirtcliff and Libby Mintz, with Thorne serving as an executive producer.
+Bella Thorne, Gavin Rossdale, Jamie Hince, Soko, and Alison Mosshart joined the cast of the film in early 2020, with Janell Shirtcliff directing from a screenplay by Suki Kaiser from a story by Shirtcliff and Libby Mintz, with Josie Ho serving as a producer and Thorne as an executive producer.
 By April 2020, Josie Ho, Paris Jackson, Andreja Pejic, Bria Vinaite, and Libby Mintz had joined the cast of the film.